 You may experience distorted, clouded, or blurry vision.
 Some people experience increased sensitivity to bright lights or glare.
 In some cases, people who have keratoconus struggle to drive at night.
-You might notice you have frequent changes in your eyeglass or contact prescription.
+You may notice you have frequent changes in your eyeglass or contact prescription.
 Your symptoms will worsen as the shape of your eye changes.

-Most people start having symptoms of keratoconus as a teenager or when they're in their 20s.
-It's not as common, but some people don't receive a diagnosis of the condition until they're older.
-This occurs when the irregular shape of the eye isn't severe.
-Once you have keratoconus, the symptoms of the condition will worsen for a while and slowdown in about 10 to 20 years.
+Most people start having symptoms of keratoconus as a teenager or when they’re in their 20s.
+It’s not as common, but some people don’t receive a diagnosis of the condition until they’re older.
+This occurs when the irregular shape of the eye isn’t severe.
+Once you have keratoconus, the symptoms of the condition will worsen for a while and slow down in about 10 to 20 years.

 Diagnosing and Treating Keratoconus

 We diagnose the condition based on your eye examination.
 We can detect it through visual acuity testing as well as our astigmatism test.
 We can also tell if you have it based on how frequently you change eyewear prescriptions.
-We'll provide you with the option of glasses or contacts to correct your vision.
+We’ll provide you with the option of glasses or contacts to correct your vision.
 You may need to wear scleral contact lenses since they cover a larger portion of your eye.
 We might prescribe contacts for astigmatism to optimize your vision.
-We may advise you to opt for gas-permeable lenses because they'll be more comfortable for you.
+We may advise you to opt for gas-permeable lenses because they’ll be more comfortable for you.
 Hybrid lenses or wearing two different contacts in each eye are often effective as well.
-As it worsens, you may want to consider undergoing LASIK eye surgery.

 Schedule an appointment with Riviera Opticare Inc., serving Mesa, Scottsdale, and the general vicinity, by calling: